-Pyracantha is the scientific name for firethorn plants, which are hardy from United States Department of Agriculture zones 6 to 9.
+Pyracantha is the scientific name for firethorn plants, which are hardy from USDA plant hardiness zones 6 to 9.
 Firethorn is an evergreen plant that is easy to grow and provides seasonal interest and berries.
-Even the most novice gardener can handle the simple care of firethorn bush.
+Even the most novice gardener can handle the simple care of the firethorn bush.

 About Firethorn Plants

-Firethorn is a tall shrub or small tree at 6 to 16 feet tall and almost as wide.
+Firethorn is a tall shrub or small tree at 6 to 16 feet (2 to 5 m.) tall and almost as wide.
 There is a variety of conditions suitable for planting firethorn.
-This versatile and colorful shrub may be used as an espaliered specimen, in containers, as a hedge or just as a bright season-long addition to a border or bed.
+This versatile and colorful shrub may be used as an espaliered specimen, in containers, as a hedge, or just as a bright season-long addition to a border or bed.